-Mr Gavan H Farley and Mr Robert Waring held the position of Joint Company Secretary at the end of the financial year.
-Mr Farley"s qualifications and experience are reported above.
-Mr Waring is a CA and FCIS with 39 years experience in financial and corporate roles, including 20 years in company secretary roles for ASX-listed companies and 15 years as a Director of an ASX-listed company.
+Mr Gavan H Farley and Mr Robert Waring held the position of Company Secretary at the end of the financial year.
+Mr Farley's qualifications and experience are reported above.
+Mr Waring is a CA and FCIS with 39 years experience in financial and corporate roles, including 20 years in Company Secretary roles for ASX-listed companies and 15 years as a Director of an ASX-listed companies.